 Penalties for White Collar Criminal Convictions in New Jersey

-The penalties for white collar crime convictions in New Jersey can vary widely, depending upon the particular type of criminal offense and whether there are any aggravating factors.
-Given that there are so many different kinds of white collar crimes in New Jersey, it can be difficult to determine precisely what type of penalties you could be facing without speaking to a criminal defense lawyer in New Jersey.
+Given that there are so many different kinds of white-collar crimes in New Jersey, it can be difficult to determine precisely what type of penalties you could be facing without speaking to a criminal defense lawyer in New Jersey.
 Generally speaking, however, you could be facing one or more of the following penalties:

 - Financial penalties, which may be as high as $15,000 or $20,000 depending upon the degree of the charge (and these penalties are in addition to asset forfeiture and restitution); and

-- Criminal record that will result in difficulty obtaining certain forms of employment and credit after your conviction.
+- A criminal record will result in difficulty obtaining certain forms of employment and credit after your conviction.

 Contact a White Collar Criminal Defense Lawyer in New Jersey